Thanksgiving Poems

 By Karl Fuchs

-More and more, people want to send Thanksgiving greetings to the people they care about.
-Thanksgiving poetry is designed for that, so this free verse (nonrhyming) Happy Thanksgiving poem will be nice in a card or along with a Thanksgiving gift.
-It could also be used as a friend or friendship Thanksgiving poem or a family Thanksgiving poem.
+More and more, people want to send Thanksgiving sayings to the people they care about.
+Thanksgiving poetry is designed for that, so this free verse (nonrhyming) Happy Thanksgiving poem will be nice in a card.
+It could also be used for Thanksgiving wishes for friends, as a friend or friendship or family Thanksgiving poem.

 I’m Thankful for You